Berget1411/Couchbase_Hack_25/README.md

 ## ▒▒▒ I D E A ▒▒▒
 People keep saying it: “Use-case over tech.”
 Fine.
-But I love tech.
+But we love tech.
 So let’s build something for devs, not just another SaaS.

 We wanted this tool to be ridiculously simple.
 Minimal UI, no fluff, and real value for Python web devs.